2:011 Constitution of University Curriculum Committee

 may initiate studies of curricular concern and make resultant recommendations to the

-President may submit to the Committee for its consideration.
-The General Education
+may submit to the Committee for its consideration.
+The General Education Committee

-of general education core issues, this standing committee will be available for this
+desires review of general education core issues, this standing committee will be available

-- The University Curriculum Committee shall have 20 members and be constituted as follows:
+- The University Curriculum Committee shall be constituted as follows:

-The Vice President for Academic Affairs shall be a permanent member, and he or his
+The Vice President for Academic Affairs shall be a permanent member, and the Vice